JadeMatrix/SHOW/doc/Classes.rst

         * :cpp:type:`std::exception` on `cppreference.com <http://en.cppreference.com/w/cpp/error/exception>`_

-.. cpp:class:: show::socket_error : show::exception
+.. cpp:class:: socket_error : exception

     An unrecoverable, low-level error occurred inside SHOW.
 If thrown while handling a connection, the connection will no longer be valid but the server should be fine.
 If thrown while creating or working with a server, the server object itself is in an unrecoverable state and can no longer serve.

     The nature of this error when thrown by a server typically implies trying again will not work.
 If the application is designed to serve on a single IP/port, you will most likely want to exit the program with an error.

-.. cpp:class:: show::request_parse_error : show::exception
+.. cpp:class:: request_parse_error : exception

-    Thrown when creating a request object from a connection and SHOW encounters something it can't manage to interpret into a :cpp:class:`show::request`.
+    Thrown when creating a request object from a connection and SHOW encounters something it can't manage to interpret into a :cpp:class:`request`.

     As parsing the offending request almost certainly failed midway, garbage data will likely in the connection's buffer.
 Currently, the only safe way to handle this exception is to close the connection.

-.. cpp:class:: show::url_decode_error : show::exception
+.. cpp:class:: url_decode_error : exception

-    Thrown by :cpp:func:`show::url_decode` when the input is not a valid `URL- or percent-encoded <https://en.wikipedia.org/wiki/Percent-encoding>`_ string.
+    Thrown by :cpp:func:`url_decode()` when the input is not a valid `URL- or percent-encoded <https://en.wikipedia.org/wiki/Percent-encoding>`_ string.

     .. note::
-        :cpp:func:`show::url_encode` shouldn't throw an exception, as any string can be converted to percent-encoding.
+        :cpp:func:`url_encode()` shouldn't throw an exception, as any string can be converted to percent-encoding.

-.. cpp:class:: show::base64_decode_error : show::exception
+.. cpp:class:: base64_decode_error : exception

-    Thrown by :cpp:func:`show::base64_decode` when the input is not valid `base-64 <https://en.wikipedia.org/wiki/Base64>`_.
+    Thrown by :cpp:func:`base64_decode()` when the input is not valid `base-64 <https://en.wikipedia.org/wiki/Base64>`_.

     .. note::
-        :cpp:func:`show::base64_encode` shouldn't throw an exception, as any string can be converted to base-64.
+        :cpp:func:`base64_encode()` shouldn't throw an exception, as any string can be converted to base-64.